 Maze is a-mazing remote user testing platform for unmoderated tests.
 With Maze, you can create and run in-depth usability tests and share them with your testers via a link to get actionable insights.
 Maze also generates a usability study report instantly so that you can share it with anyone.

-It’s handy that the tool integrates directly with Figma, InVision, Marvel, and Sketch, thus, you can import a working prototype directly from the design tool you use.
+The tool integrates directly with Figma, InVision, Marvel, and Sketch.
+Thus, you can import a working prototype directly from the design tool you use.
 According to our designer Maksym, Maze is his top pick for prototype testing precisely because it works so smoothly with Figma.

 Besides unmoderated usability testing, Maze can help with different UX research methods, like card sorting, tree testing, 5-second testing, A/B testing, and more.